Bind multiple SpatVector, sf, sfc and data frame objects by row

 #> !
 Object 3 in `...` is <data.frame>

-#> The result would present empty geoms
+#> The result includes empty geometries.

 #> class : SpatVector